 - Assuming that good tread means good tires.
 Many people are still using the original spare tire in the trunk of their six-year-old cars.
 They see no reason for replacing it because it is barely used and still has good tread.
 However, rubber slowly degrades over the years from oxidation.
 After six years, the tire must be replaced.

-If you were injured in an auto accident because of a negligent driver, an auto accident attorney in Odessa can help.
+If you were injured in an auto accident because of a negligent driver, a Texas auto accident lawyer can help.
 Contact us at CHILDS BISHOP & WHITE P.C. to discuss your case.